Carlo Romeo: RAI and San Marino RTV

 In 1995 Romeo became a managing editor in RAI, the Italian public broadcasting company, serving first as director of the RAI headquarter of Valle d'Aosta and then of Emilia-Romagna.

 From 2000 to November 2012 he was in charge of the Social Secretariat of RAI.
 In this position, he carried out social communication activities in Darfur, Bosnia and Herzegovina, Burkina Faso, Democratic Republic of Congo, in Lebanon in the refugee camp of Ain el Helwe in Sidon, in Kosovo and, since 2010, several times in Afghanistan.
 From 2012 to 2021 Romeo was General Director of San Marino RTV, the public service broadcasting of San Marino, founded in 1991 with a share capital by ERAS (San Marino broadcasting body) and RAI.
 Under his direction, San Marino RTV has reached a signal coverage of the entire Italian peninsula.
 From 29 October 2021, all the TV programs of the public service broadcasting are visible on the channel 831 of the Italian digital terrestrial platform.

 Teaching activities

 Romeo taught broadcast journalism at Libera Università Internazionale degli Studi Sociali Guido Carli (1995-1998) and at the School of Journalism of the University of Bologna (1999-2004).
 He has been lecturer at NATO/Isaf courses for OMLT and MAT military personnel in Afghanistan.

 Current activities

 Since 2019 Romeo is one the hosts of "Stampa e Regime", the morning press review of Radio Radicale.
 In 2020 Romeo has been nominated general adviser of the Transnational Radical Party.

 In 2021 he has been appointed scientific adviser for the media and communication of the Italian Navy.
 Since 2022 Carlo Romeo runs his personal blog, Ferian.

+Honours

+On 2 June 2023 at the Italian Embassy in San Marino, Carlo Romeo was awarded the title of Knight of Merit of the Italian Republic.